nenadilic84/example-voting-app/DEMO-FLOW.md

 1. Docker 1.12 for Mac (or Windows)
 2. Docker Compose
 3. Bash
-4. Browser on `localhost` with network acessability (open ports) to docker host
+4. Browser on `localhost` with network accessibility (open ports) to docker host

 1. Deploy Voting App
 ----

 Run in cloned directory:

     $ ./1_deploy.sh

 Docker-compose starts all 5 containers, the example-voting-application consists of.

-The voting app will run at [http://localhost:5000](http://localhost:5000)
-The results app will run at [http://localhost:5001](http://localhost:5001)
+The voting app will run at [http://localhost:5000](http://localhost:5000) The results app will run at [http://localhost:5001](http://localhost:5001)

 2. Deploy Tugbot Testing Framework